fedeghe/malta/src/docs/triangles.md

 here, in addition to the `!{expression}!` placeholder, we use a special placeholder which looks like `$varname$` or, if a default value is needed, like `$varname|defaultValue$`.

-Now we have just to get back to the triagles.svg template and add as many triangles we want as change their parameters values as needed:
+Now we have just to get back to the _triangles.svg_ template and add as many triangles we want and change their parameters values as needed:

 file: **triangles.svg**
 ```